What does Blackstone Do?

 I try to get you a job (would you trust THIS guy with your career??)

 Nullam sollicitudin blandit lorem, sed ven enatis lorem scelerisque sit amet.
 Vestibulum ac ante mi.
-I speak latin as well as advocate for women’s rights.
+I speak latin as well as help you out with your equitable issues.

 In between eating pork crackle, I add an all-round experience to your law school all-nighters.